Endoscopy

 Preparation

 The colon and rectum must be completely empty for flexible sigmoidoscopy to be thorough and safe.
 The night before the procedure, administer an enema at least one hour before bedtime.
 Administer a second enema at least one hour before leaving for your procedure.
-Speak to your clinician about recommendations or special instructions.
+Your clinician will talk to you about recommendations or special instructions.

 The clinician uses an endoscope to guide the creation of a small opening through the skin of your abdomen and directly into your stomach.
 Then, a feeding tube is placed and secured into your stomach.
 You will receive a mild sedative and local anesthesia and will most likely go home the same day or the next day.

-If you have difficulty swallowing, problems with your appetite or inability to take enough nutrition though your mouth, you can benefit from this procedure.
-Your clinician will review care the PEG tube, feeding and potential complications along with complete instructions.
+Your clinician will review care of the PEG tube, feeding and potential complications along with complete instructions.

 Your gastroenterologist may recommend push enteroscopy if there is an abnormality suspected in the upper portion of your small bowel that may be causing recurrent or persistent symptoms.
 These may include abdominal pain, diarrhea, bleeding or anemia.